Piece of the month June 2009

 Museum of Navarre

-But the mere description of the painting contributes practically nothing to its understanding, since the objects represented and the way in which this is done are but the keys to penetrate a whole world of suggestions, of invitations to communication, which can awaken in each of those who contemplate it feelings as different as the spectators.
+But the mere description of the painting contributes practically nothing to its understanding, since the objects represented and the way in which this is done are but the keys to penetrate into a whole world of suggestions, of invitations to communication; which can awaken in each of those who contemplate it feelings as different as spectators.

-Of course, we cannot fail to mention, admiringly, the great mastery of the painter's official documentwhich allows him to capture, with a technique of great virtuosity, and achieving exquisite nuances, the material qualities: the roughness of the canvases, the qualities of the objects, the gradations in the textures, which, above all in the landscape, allow us to establish the spatial evaluationand depth, the lights which lend volume and timelessness, the aerial perspective.
+Of course, we cannot fail to mention, admiringly, the great mastery of the painter's official document that allows him to capture, with a technique of great virtuosity, and achieving exquisite nuances, the material qualities: the roughness of the fabrics, the qualities of the objects, the gradations in the textures, which, especially in the landscape, allow to establish the spatial evaluation and depth, the lights that lend Issue and timelessness, the aerial perspective.

-The meticulous technique, without falling into miniaturism, manages to dignify the humility of the objects depicted, and so this kind of blanket, surely old and, of course, humble, acquires as many violet shades as a royal mantle; the rusty cauldron becomes almost a piece of goldsmith's work, dignified by the care taken in its representation; the humble bowls have the shine of the finest ceramics....
+The meticulous technique, without falling into miniaturism, manages to dignify the humility of the objects represented, and thus, that kind of blanket, surely old and, of course, humble, acquires as many violet shades as a royal mantle; the cauldron, rusty, becomes almost a piece of goldsmithery, dignified by the care taken in its representation; the humble bowls have the brilliance of the best ceramics....

 And what can we say about the landscape, perfectly defined spatially, inert, almost lunar, but with the desolate beauty of the desert.

-Or none of the above possibilities, but other, intimate, singular, personal sensations awakened by the humble objects in the painting.
+Or none of the above possibilities, but others, intimate, singular, personal, sensations awakened by the humble objects in the painting.

 bibliography

 Miguel Echauri's painting has been sufficiently treated by critics over several decades.
-The best bibliographical compilation, as well as a rigorous scientific study, is the recent work by Francisco Javier ZUBIAUR CARREÑO, Miguel Echauri, Pintor, Gobierno de Navarra, departmentde Cultura y Turismo, Institución Príncipe de Viana, Pamplona, 2009.
+The best bibliographical compilation, in addition to a rigorous scientific study, is the recent work by Francisco Javier ZUBIAUR CARREÑO, Miguel Echauri, Pintor, Gobierno de Navarra, department de Cultura y Turismo, Institución Príncipe de Viana, Pamplona, 2009.